 The terms and conditions between an entrepreneur and an investor, as well as other important details, can all be found in a term sheet.
 This relationship between a startup entrepreneur and investors is a very crucial one.
 Regardless on which side of the table you sit, it’s important to fully layout the terms and conditions of the investment before any type of commitment is made.

-This post is a step-by-step guide to prepare a term sheet, it’s necessary to understand the content to be included in the document, the purpose of it, and the basis of the terms and conditions that will be discussed.
+This post is a step-by-step guide to prepare a term sheet, you should understand what it contains, the purpose of it, and the basis of the terms and conditions that will be discussed.
 Much of this content will surround the financial aspects of an investment towards a startup company.

 In this article, we will break down this written document which outlines all terms of the deal between the entrepreneur(s) and investor(s).
 Whether you’re the entrepreneur or the investor, it’s important to review and fully understand the conditions of the term sheet.
 Likewise, it’s even more important to know how to prepare it, the part of the process that many fail to understand.

 What is a Term Sheet?

 Think of a term sheet as a contract between the startup founder and the investor.
 More or less it’s like a marriage between the two, the only difference, it’s usually non-binding.
-The only time it is considered “legally binding” is if it’s specifically stated so.
+The only time it is considered “legally binding” is if that is agreed in the term sheet itself.
 This is the case when founders are restricted from making additional negotiations for a period of time.

 All terms and conditions involved in the investment are included in a term sheet including: